vedp2003/NBASalaryDataAnalysis/README.md

 3. **Random Forest Regressor**:
    - Enhanced the model by reducing overfitting and improving robustness.
 This turned out to be the best model with a relatively high R² value.

+### Interactive Dashboard
+1. Integrated an user interactive dashboard using `ipywidgets` to dynamically input player statistics and predict salaries.
+2. Added a slider for numerical values (e.g., Age, Points Scored) and text fields for categorical values.
+3. Used a trained Random Forest Regressor model (best performing model) to predict salaries dynamically.
+4. Displayed predicted salaries after button click to create an user friendly dashboard.

 ---